pdf-association/arlington-pdf-model/MODEL_NOTES.md

     - In the future an ANTLR definition such as [iText pdfcop](https://github.com/itext/pdfcop) may be added.

 * the full details of PDF Linearization are currently **not** defined in the Arlington PDF Model.
-    - the Linearization dictionary is defined by [LinearizationParameterDict.tsv](./tsv/latest/LinearizationParameterDict.tsv) but this is **not** linked into the rest of the Arlingon PDF Model (since Linearization stands separately from the `trailer`)
+    - the Linearization dictionary is defined by [LinearizationParameterDict.tsv](./tsv/latest/LinearizationParameterDict.tsv) but this is **not** linked into the rest of the Arlington PDF Model (since Linearization stands separately from the `trailer`)

 * the semantics of PDF file structure including cross-references tables, incremental updates, etc. is currently **not** defined in the Arlington PDF Model.